Paul Salopek: Going for a seven-year walk

 "Since the group of people whose footsteps I am following are early homo sapiens, the fit is pretty good."

-"I shall be retracing the pathways of the first human diaspora out of Africa, which occurred about 50 to 70,000 years ago, as authentically as possible, on foot," he says.
+He is interested in how small groups of hunter-gatherers colonised the world."I shall be retracing the pathways of the first human diaspora out of Africa, which occurred about 50 to 70,000 years ago, as authentically as possible, on foot," he says.

 From Ethiopia's Rift Valley he will walk with Afar nomads to the Red Sea and cross over into Arabia, where he will follow the western coast north to the Middle East, ending the year either in Jerusalem or Amman.